sanu151/React-JS/README.md

 - Consider using functional components with hooks like `useState` and `useEffect` for simpler and more declarative approaches.
 - Choose the appropriate component type based on your specific requirements and preferences.

-By understanding the concepts and best practices of class components, you can effectively leverage them in your React applications.

 ## React icons with `react-icons`: